pouriaMaleki/eghtesad-novin-checkout/readme.md

 ```

 After making Post request to bank URL, user will follow bank instructions then he will posted to your callbackUrl, make sure that your endpoint should accept Post method.
-These parameters will eb accesible via bank Post request in endpoint:
+These parameters will be accesible via bank Post request in endpoint:
   - State // if payment is successfull they will send "ok" string (do toLowerCase to avoid furture problems)
   - token // same as your request
   - RefNum // use to finalize payment